A Down and Up Bow Tracker

 MuseScore 3 Articulation Panel Down bow Up bow.png

 @Heterogina requested a display—in a plugin window or some other good spot—that indicates the bow direction of the currently selected note.
-The displayed bow direction would match the arrow* below the note in the lyric line.
 To be clear Heterogina made no request to algorithmically add down bow or up bow markings (or arrows) to the score.

 However as an avid educator, I've envisioned an option to add Down bow and Up bow symbols throughout scores constructed for educational purposes, and the result would likely prove useful in troubleshooting and debugging.
 Additionally the option of adding arrows might be a nice ancillary feature the plugin could automate—I've used arrows when making easy scores for very young kids and that approach has proven useful for them.